 In addition, because of the balanced inputs and outputs, flexible mounting features and independent powering, you can include any of your favorite transformer-coupled, balanced modules in a Portico chain without fear of ground loops or level discrepancies.

 Built on Cornerstones of Tradition

-The design of Portico modules is based on all that is best and most respected by the many friends in the Industry who love the sound of genuine vintage modules.
+The Portico series designs are based on all that is best and most-respected by the many friends in the industry who love the sound of genuine vintage modules.

-Very high performance transformers have been developed over the years and we have returned to discrete single-sided circuits wherever possible.
-There is, therefore, no possibility of crossover distortion; a particularly obnoxious artifact which the professional ear can detect in extremely small quantities.
-This is one of the reasons for the very sweet and “silky” character of the sound.
+Extremely high-performance transformers have been developed over the years, and we have returned to discrete single-sided circuits wherever possible.
+There is, therefore, no possibility of crossover distortion: a particularly obnoxious artifact which the professional ear can detect even in exceedingly small quantities.
+This is one of the reasons for the very sweet, smooth character of the sound.

-Very small quantities of noise and interference can also intrude into an audio path if not dealt rigorously with in the basic design.
-Portico modules are fully encased in folded steel enclosures; they even have steel front panels behind the heavy gauge machined front mounting plates!
-Therefore the whole module is magnetically shielded.
+Very small quantities of noise and interference can also intrude into an audio path if not dealt with early in the basic design.
+Portico modules are fully encased in folded steel enclosures; they even have steel front panels behind the heavy-gauge machined front mounting plates.
+Therefore, the whole module is magnetically shielded.

 The top – seen when desk-mounted – is a seamless, powder-coated, wraparound cover, giving a very attractive appearance.

 Each module has its own small power supply that ensures independence from anything else in the system.
-An external low voltage supply of 9 to 18 volts DC is needed to feed a module.
-Multiple modules are then “daisy chained” and fed from a single supply.
-For field work, a 12 volt car battery is ideal.
+Multiple modules can also be daisy-chained and fed from a single supply.
+(Working in the field?
+You can even use a 12 volt car battery!)

 Power supplies and accessories are detailed on succeeding pages, or you are invited to consult Rupert Neve Designs with regard to powering a whole system.
 Each individual Portico module is normally sold with a power unit capable of powering two units.